 It is important that each household member gets something special to them to avoid discord and enable a compromise everybody is happy with.

 It is time well spent to come up with a consolidated list that shows who is doing which activity at what time of the day and in what current space – A day in the life of a family.

 Together decide on the atmosphere of the home, the style of decoration, how do you want to feel and how do you want visitors feel spending time in your home?
 What do you want to convey to visitors about you?

 If you can’t agree on one style, come up with an overall direction and additional sub styles.
 Different rooms may lend to different styles.
 Important in those cases is to discuss how to transition and blend different styles to create a overall cohesive home.

-My post and part 4 of my interior design mini series Design Considerations- 7 Steps to Your Perfect Home helps you determine the style you and all other household members prefer.
+Part 4 of my interior design mini series Best 5 Interior Design Concepts For A Perfect Space helps you determine the style you and all other household members prefer.

 Unfortunately, there are also those homes you could easily confuse with random furniture show rooms if it would not be for the scattered family photos.
 But then of course, that is a statement about the people living in the home in itself.

-Now that you have a clear understanding what your home should provide on functionality, what lifestyle to support and the aesthetics of it all, it is time to consider the space to support all this.
+Now that you have a clear understanding what your home should provide on functionality, what lifestyle to support, it is time to consider the space to support all this.

 It is likely that the number of rooms in the house won’t be sufficient to support each type of activity.
 The trick is to look at rooms as a multi-functioning space.

 When are meals prepared in the kitchen on weekdays, on weekends?
 Could there be a space for computer work in off hours and a place for kids to do homework and other activities during cooking time?
 A home office in the bedroom that also hosts the treadmill.
 And so on…